 Whether it is 3D, FX techniques or digital sculpting, a skilled Visual Effects artist can create the illusion of real life.
 In this industry all roles call for high levels of creativity and passion for storytelling.
 Your skills will be valuable in any Visual Effects role, including but not limited too;

 - Architectural Visualisation

 Why study at Buckinghamshire New University?

-- You’ll have access to our industry standard equipment, including a VR lab, renderfarm, motion capture studio, and state or the art face capture kit and Xsens suits.
+On this dynamic course you’ll have access to all the industry-standard equipment you need to bring your ideas to life, such as a VR lab, motion capture studio and state or the art face capture kit and Xsens suits.

 What facilities can I use?

 We’ve made sure you have access to industry-standard equipment.
 Our labs give you access to;

 Most of our 3D animation is currently done in Maya.
 To combine live TV with computer graphics you will use VizRT.
 For modelling you’ll use ZBrush, Marvellous Designer and a range of other pieces of software commonly used in industry.
 We review the list every year.